mutherr/tgd-combat-bot/README.md

 The code for the bot interaction is stored in `/modules/bot`, while game related logic is stored in `modules/game`

+# Running the bot

+To start up the bot, simply run `python main.py` from the main project directory.

 # Config

 To run the bot, a secret key for the discord bot is needed in `.env`, along the lines of